CamHolman/cell_counting/README.md

     git clone https://github.com/ixianid/cell_counting/

 This will copy the repository to your local machine.
-The repos organization is based on cookiecutter, with some modifications.
+The repo's organization is based on cookiecutter, with some modifications.
 See the organization below.

 ### Project Organization